CAIDA/ioda-ui/README.md

 Check localhost in browser

-# possible problems
+# possible problems and error messages
-If you have the following problem:
 ~~~
     [ErrorException]   curl_multi_setopt(): CURLPIPE_HTTP1 is no longer supported
 ~~~